 Following the earthquake and tsunami in February 2010, the Chilean government raised the corporate income tax rate in order to pay for reconstruction.
-Such legislation increased the general corporate tax
+Such legislation increased the general corporate tax rate from its historic rate of 17.0% to 20.0% for the income accrued in 2011, which was declared and paid in 2012.

 On September 29, 2014, Law No. 20,780 was published (the "Tax Reform"), introducing significant changes to the Chilean taxation system and strengthening the powers of the SII to control and prevent tax avoidance.
-The Tax Reform contemplates, among other matters, changes to the corporate tax regime to create two tax regimes.
-Starting on January 1, 2017, Chilean companies will be able to opt between two tax regimes: (i) the partially integrated shareholder tax regime (sistema parcialmente integrado) or (ii) the attributed income shareholder taxation regime (sistema de renta atribuida).
-In both regimes, the corporate tax rate will be increased to 21% in 2014, 22.5% in 2015 and 24% by 2016.
-On or after January 1, 2017, and depending on the tax regime chosen by the company, tax rates may be increased to a maximum rate of 25% in 2017 for the attributed income shareholder taxation regime or to a rate of 25.5% in 2017 and subsequently to a maximum rate of 27% in 2018 for the partially integrated shareholder tax regime.
+Subsequently, on February 8, 2016, Law No. 20,899 that simplifies the income tax system and modifies other legal tax provisions was published.
+As a result of these reforms, open stock corporations like SQM are subject to the partially integrated shareholder tax regime (sistema parcialmente integrado).
+The corporate tax rate applicable to us increased gradually from 20% to 24% in 2016.
+It will increase to 25.5% in 2017 and increase to a maximum rate of 27% in 2018.

-As an open stock corporation, the default regime that applies to us is the partially integrated regime, unless at a future shareholders' meeting our shareholders agree to opt for the attributed income shareholder taxation regime.
-Under the partially integrated shareholder taxation regime, shareholders bear the tax on dividends, when paid, but will be permitted to credit against such shareholder taxes only a portion of the Chilean corporate tax paid by us on our earnings, unless the shareholder is resident in a country with a tax treaty with Chile, in which case 100% of the Chilean corporate tax paid by us may be credited against such shareholder taxes.
-As a result, foreign shareholders resident in a non-treaty jurisdiction (such as the United States) will be subject to a higher effective tax rate than residents of treaty jurisdictions.
-Under the attributed-income shareholder taxation regime, shareholders bear the Chilean tax on our accrued earnings (whether or not dividends have been distributed), but may credit the full amount of the Chilean corporate tax we pay on such earnings against such shareholder taxes.
+Under the partially integrated shareholder taxation regime, shareholders bear the tax on dividends upon payment, but they will only be permitted to credit against such shareholder taxes a portion of the Chilean corporate tax paid by us on our earnings, unless the shareholder is resident in a country with a tax treaty in force with Chile.
+In that case, 100% of the Chilean corporate tax paid by us may be credited against the final taxes at the shareholder level.

+As a result, foreign shareholders resident in a non-treaty jurisdiction (such as the United States until the treaty that has been signed enters into force) will be subject to a higher effective tax rate than residents of treaty jurisdictions.

 The Tax Reform tax increase prompted a US\$52.3 million increase in our deferred tax liabilities as of December 31, 2014.
-In accordance with IAS 12, the effects generated by the change in the income tax rate approved by Law No. 20.780 on income and deferred taxes have been applied to the income statement.
+In accordance with IAS 12, the effects generated by the change in the income tax rate approved by Law No. 20.780 on income and deferred taxes were applied to the income statement.
 For purposes of the Company's statutory consolidated financial statements filed with the SVS, in accordance with the instructions issued by the SVS in its circular 856 of October 17, 2014, the effects generated by the change in the income tax rate were accounted for as retained earnings.
-The amount charged to equity was US\$52.3 million, thereby giving rise to a difference of US\$52.3 million in profit for the year and income tax expense as presented in the Company's Audited Consolidated Financial Statements and as presented in its statutory consolidated financial statements filed with the SVS.
+The amount charged to equity as of December 31, 2014 was US\$52.3 million, thereby giving rise to a difference of US\$52.3 million in profit for the year and income tax expense as presented in the Company's Audited Consolidated Financial Statements compared with profit and income tax expense as presented in the Company's statutory consolidated financial statements filed with the SVS.